-Adjusting the Stage 1 Bandwidth
+1 Adjusting the Stage 1 Bandwidth

-The Stage 1 bandwidth is the temperature interval within which the Stage 1 variable-speed fans increase or decrease in speed proportionally to the temperature (see the diagram above).
-The hysteresis is fixed at 0.3°F and determines when the fans start operating according to the minimum ventilation cycle.
+The Stage 1 bandwidth is the temperature interval within which the Stage 1 variable speed fans increase or decrease in speed proportionally to the temperature (see the diagram above).
 When this value is adjusted, all the starting values for consecutive stages are adjusted by the same amount.
-The bandwidth can be adjusted from 0.5°F to 20.0°F (0.3°C and 11.1°C).
+The bandwidth can be adjusted between 0.5°F and 20.0°F (0.3°C and 11.1°C).

-- Set the selection knob to STAGE 1 - BANDWIDTH.
-The current bandwidth flashes on the display. - Use the adjustment knob to adjust the bandwidth to the desired value.
+- Set the selection knob to STAGE 1 BANDWIDTH.
+The current bandwidth is displayed, alternating with the letters "bd". - Use the adjustment knob to adjust the bandwidth to the desired value.

-Adjusting the Stage 2 Starting Temperature
+2 Adjusting the Stage 2 Starting Temperature

 The Stage 2 starting temperature is the temperature at which the Stage 2 fans start running (see the diagram above).
-The hysteresis is fixed at 1.5°F and determines when the fans return to a stop.
 When this value is adjusted, all the starting values for consecutive stages are adjusted by the same amount.
-The difference between the starting temperature and the bandwidth (stage 1) can go from 0.5°F to 20.0°F (0.3°C to 11.1°C).
+The difference between the starting temperature and the Stage 1 starting temperature + bandwidth can go from 0.5°F to 20.0°F (0.3°C to 11.1°C).

-- Set the selection knob to STAGE 2 - START TEMP.
+- Set the selection knob to STAGE 2-START TEMP.
 The current starting temperature flashes on the display. - Use the adjustment knob to adjust the temperature to the desired value.